-For specific data purchases, NOAA programs and offices should issue focused Request For Information (RFIs) and solicitations in the form of Requests for Proposals (RFPs), or Requests for Quotation (RFQs), complete with data specifications (quantitative thresholds within each criterion unique to individual observations) sought for that data purchase.14
+For specific data purchases, NOAA programs and offices should provide data specifications (quantitative thresholds within each criterion unique to individual observations) when requesting information from commercial sources for specific data purchases.13

-Previously posted RFIs1516 provide examples of the types of specifications that will be made
+Previously posted RFIs1415 provide examples of the types of specifications that will be made available in focused RFIs and requirements documents (performance work statement).
+Templates for draft language can be found in Appendix 3.